open-competency-library/software-development/tools/chrome1.md

 nav_order: 3
 level: 1
 badge: CwCMwmY-RIOhHS-KOb12oA
+description: Able to use the basic functionality of the dev tools in Google Chrome.
 ---
-# Chrome Dev Tools Power User 1

-Able to use the basic functionality of the dev tools in Google Chrome.

 ## Master the following skills:

 - View errors and logs in the console